Dead by Daylight

 Dead by Daylight is an online asymmetric multiplayer survival horror video game developed and published by Canadian studio Behaviour Interactive.
-It is a one-versus-four game in which one player takes on the role of a Killer and the other four play as Survivors; (Note: Playable characters in the game are categorised as either Killers or Survivors, always capitalised as though they were proper nouns.) the Killer must hunt and impale each Survivor on sacrificial hooks to appease a malevolent force known as the Entity, while the Survivors have to avoid being caught and power up the exit gates by working together to fix five generators.
+It is a one-versus-four game in which one player takes on the role of a Killer and the other four play as Survivors; (Note: Playable characters in the game are categorised as either Killers or Survivors, always capitalised as though they were proper nouns.) the Killer's objective is to hunt and impale the Survivors on sacrificial hooks to appease a malevolent beast known as the Entity, which manifests both in physical form and spiritually, while the Survivors have to avoid being caught and power up the "exit gates" by working together to fix five separate generators.
 The game has featured crossovers with many different horror films, television series, and video games.

-The game was released for Windows in 2016; PlayStation 4 and Xbox One in 2017; Nintendo Switch in 2019; Android, iOS, PlayStation 5, Google Stadia, and Xbox Series X/S in 2020; and Steam Deck in 2023.
-(Note: Games that are confirmed to be compatible with the Steam Deck, including those with Proton and any middleware DRM solutions, that by default meet minimum performance specifications, are marked as "Verified".
-Dead by Daylight was previously marked as "Unsupported" due to it using EasyAntiCheat which did not work on Steam Deck until 2023.)
-Swedish studio Starbreeze Studios published the game on behalf of Behaviour from 2016 until 2018, when Behaviour bought the publishing rights.
-Italian company 505 Games publishes the Nintendo Switch version, while Austrian company Deep Silver publishes physical copies for the PlayStation 5 and Xbox Series X/S versions.
-Cross-play was added to the game in 2020 to allow play with people on other platforms, while cross-progression followed in 2024 to allow players with accounts on different platforms to share everything they had unlocked across each account.
-The game ran on Unreal Engine 4 from 2016 to 2024, when it upgraded to Unreal Engine 5.
+The game was originally released for Windows on Steam in 2016.
+It has since released for PlayStation 4, Xbox One, Nintendo Switch, Google Stadia, Playstation 5, and Xbox Series X/S. An iOS and Android version of the game, developed by NetEase, was available from 2020 to 2025.
+Swedish studio Starbreeze Studios published the game on behalf of Behaviour Interactive from 2016 until 2018, when Behaviour bought the publishing rights.
+The game was initially released on Unreal Engine 4 until it upgraded to Unreal Engine 5 in 2024.

-Dead by Daylight received mixed reviews upon release, but was a commercial success; it has since attracted more than 60 million players and improved its ratings.
-Since its release, Dead by Daylight has received various spin-offs, including three video games, a comic book miniseries, and a physical board game.
-In 2023, it was announced that production companies Blumhouse Productions and Atomic Monster had started developing a film adaptation.
+Dead by Daylight received mixed reviews upon release but was a commercial success; it has since attracted more than 70 million players and improved its ratings.
+Since its release, Dead by Daylight has received various spin-offs, including three video games, two comic book miniseries, a physical board game, and a film adaptation in development with Blumhouse Productions and Atomic Monster.